franneck94/LearnCpp20/README.md

 # LearnCpp20

-Own implementation of some parts of the C++20 standard template library.
+Own implementation of std::array, std::vector and std::pair in C++20 standard.

-## Currently implemented

-- Array
-- Tuple
-- Vector

-## Ongoing imlementations

-- Deque

-## Planned implementations

-- List